Where bright

 Tom Moran (he/him) – University of Lancaster, Management and Information Technology

-LGBTQ+ UGOY Winner 2019
+LGBTQ+ UGOY WINNER 2019

 Tom, who identifies as both gay and autistic, was the 2019 winner of LGBTQ+ Undergraduate of the Year.
 He was the founder and President of Lancaster University’s Sign Language Society, where he taught weekly sign language classes with the aim of improving the experiences of deaf people on campus.
 Tom was also the Lead for Students with Learning Differences and the Disability Representative for Lancaster’s LGBTQ+ society, championing intersectional inclusion and standing as a role model for his autistic peers.